sisd-keyn/network-status/README.md

 This project monitors the network constantly, logs the results, and displays the information.
+It's not done yet.

-For now, I will just upload the bash files I made to do this.
+In the bash-collection dir, I added all the bash files I created earlier that inspired me to make a webapp.

-Later, I will  make a database to store the logged data and make a webapp that displays the results in a digestable manner.